-The Cowichan Watershed Board (CWB) is a local governance entity created in 2010 to promote water and watershed sustainability in the Cowichan/Koksilah watersheds, ancestral home of the Quw'utsun First Nation.
+The Cowichan Watershed Board (CWB) is a local governance entity created in 2010 to protect water resources and promote watershed sustainability in the Cowichan/Koksilah watersheds, ancestral home of the Quw'utsun First Nation.

 Co-chaired by Cowichan Tribes and the Cowichan Valley Regional District, the CWB represents a unique partnership between First Nations and local government.
 Through this model, Cowichan Tribes and the CVRD work together to advance whole-of-watershed health, demonstrating a commitment to moving down the path of reconciliation.
 See our Governance structure in Appendix C.